ANSSI-FR/Open-ISO7816-Stack/README.md

 READER_APDU_Response apduResp;
 ```

-*apduCmd* and *apduResp* are data structures respectively representing an APDU command and an APDU response.
+*apduCmd* and *apduResp* are data structures respectively representing an APDU command and an APDU response objects defined in the ISO/IEC7816-3.

 ```c
 READER_T0_ContextHandler context1;
 READER_T1_ContextHandler context2;
 ```

-*context1* is a data structure which contains the current communication context when using the protocol T=0.
+*context1* is a data structure which contains the current communication context (current state of all the variables and protocol parameters) when using the protocol T=0.
 *context2* is a data structure which contains the current communication context when using the protocol T=1.